codefellows/seattle-code-301n24/curriculum/class-08/facilitator/README.md

 ## Preparation

-- Remind students that they will work with the same partner for labs 2 and 3.
 - Practice building and talking through the [the promises demo](../demo/promises.js)
 - Practice refactoring from the [previous lab solution](../../class-06/solution) into [the server demo](./demo/server) for today